|Historical notes: ||District History

 Howes owned The Briars until 1968 when it was sold to Ian and Judith Heydon of Wahroonga.
 As part of the process of selling The Briars, it appears that Howes subdivided the allotment into the two lots known today as 12 and 14 Woonona Avenue (containing the house of The Briars)(ibid, 4-5).

 The front block (12 Woonona Avenue) was built upon, with a single storey red brick home that obscured views of The Briars to its rear (north).

-The garden is much reduced by subdivision.
 The former tennis court (between Woonona Avenue and the Briars house's front door) was subdivided off and a single storey house built there (c1968).